Assembly Brewing: Description

+Menu

+The menu included Detroit-style pizza, sandwiches, salads, cocktails, and seven beers on tap.
+Pizza varieties included Hawaiian, "meat-lovers" (with pork roll), and "veggie gourmet".

 History

 Co-founder and brewer George Johnson, originally from Detroit, established the business with Adam Dixon on March 23, 2019.
+Assembly was the first Black-owned brewery in Oregon, according to Portland Monthly's Katherine Chew Hamilton.
+In 2019, Andi Prewitt of Willamette Week said the business was "one of the few minority-owned breweries in the country".

 During Pizza Week in 2021, the restaurant served a pizza called "The D" with pepperoni, Canadian bacon, mushrooms, onions, and green pepper.

+In May 2025, the business announced plans to close the original location permanently on May 11.
+The Pizza Annex closed permanently in September 2025.

 Reception

 Willamette Week's Andi Prewitt said Assembly serves "what might be the most authentic Detroit-style pizza in town".
 Rachel Pinsky included the restaurant in Eater Portland's 2021 overview of "Where to Find Thick, Cheesy Square Pizzas in Portland".